Dimension Independent Data Sets Approximation and Applications to Classification: The Method

 where $c_d=\Gamma(d+1)/\pi^\frac{d+1}{2}$.
 For the purposes of this paper the parameter $\varepsilon$ is set to be 1.
 The right-hand side of the above identity is the symbol of the pseudo-differential operator $c_d(1-\Delta)^{-\frac{d+1}{2}}$.
 Now, equation \eqref{ela} is equivalent to

 where the second equality sign follows from \eqref{ft} and well-known properties of the Fourier transform.
-It only remains to evaluate this identity on the arguments $\mathbb{X}$ to obtain the finite linear system. \end{proof} \begin{prop} The matrix $M$ is invertible and it holds that
+It only remains to evaluate this identity on the arguments $\mathbb{X}$ to obtain the finite linear system.
+When $\alpha=0$, representation \eqref{u0} entails that